 That’s just my flaw as a mom, I’ve got plenty of other human flaws as well.

-They need me, but most of all, I need them.
+My kids need me, but most of all, I need them.
 They might be the indirect cause of my anxiety but they make me so happy and proud that I’m able to fight through it.
-They make it all worth it.
+The little rascals make it all worth it.

 Free Resource Library